sksharmi/2601050099_MTech_CTP_Practical-1/CO1/Merge Sort/README.md

 2. Algorithm

-Start.
+1.Start.

-Store the names of the students and their corresponding marks.
+2.Store the names of the students and their corresponding marks.

-Combine each student's name with their marks.
+3.Combine each student's name with their marks.

-Sort the students in descending order of marks.
+4.Sort the students in descending order of marks.

-Traverse through the sorted list.
+5.Traverse through the sorted list.

-Check whether each student's marks are greater than or equal to 90.
+6.Check whether each student's marks are greater than or equal to 90.

-If the marks are >= 90, add the student to the scholarship-eligible list.
+7.If the marks are >= 90, add the student to the scholarship-eligible list.

-Display the students in descending order of marks.
+8.Display the students in descending order of marks.

-Display the students eligible for the scholarship.
+9.Display the students eligible for the scholarship.

-Stop.
+10.Stop.

 4. Input